pedronauck/data-systems/crates/subject/README.md

 # 📝 About The Project

-Provides macros for implementing subject functionality in the fuel-streams ecosystem.
+Provides macros for implementing subject functionality in the pedronauck-streams ecosystem.

 > [!NOTE]
 > This crate is specifically modeled for the Fuel Data Systems project, and is not intended for general use outside of the project.